Differential characterization of quadratic surfaces: Introduction

 if and only if its graph is contained in a quadratic surface. \end{theorem}

 Therefore \thref{thm:01} can be considered a $2$-dimensional analog of the aforementioned result of Blaschke.
-Contrary to Maschke-Pick-Berwald, it is formulated in terms of simple, explicit partial differential equations, with weaker smoothness assumption.
+Contrary to Maschke-Pick-Berwald, it is formulated in terms of simple, explicit partial differential equations, with weaker smoothness assumptions.
 Moreover, we will show that the system \eqref{eq:05} is minimal in the sense that the left-hand sides form a minimal generating set (viz. a reduced Gr\"obner basis) of a certain differential ideal.\\

-Such a characterization of quadratic surfaces of positive Gaussian curvature as the only solutions to some partial differential equations without boundary condition may be useful when one wants to prove that some specific convex body is an ellipsoid using e.g. the tools of differential geometry.
+Such a characterization of quadratic surfaces of positive Gaussian curvature as the only solutions to certain partial differential equations without boundary conditions may be useful when one wants to prove that some specific convex body is an ellipsoid using, e.g., the tools of differential geometry.
 Such problems arise naturally in convex geometry, especially in various characterizations of Hilbert spaces among all finite-dimensional Banach spaces.\\

 As superfluous as it may seem, the assumption on the Hessian determinant is not purely technical, as the following holds: